"

 3. Allow Member institutions to publish their own textbooks in disciplines of their choosing.

-The Collective provides a shared open textbook publishing platform for participating CAUL Member institutions in Australia and New Zealand, with the aim of facilitating independent publishing by authors at participating institutions, as well as collaborative, cross-institutional publishing.
+The Collective provides a shared open textbook publishing platform for participating CAUL Member institutions in Australia and Aotearoa New Zealand, with the aim of facilitating independent publishing by authors at participating institutions, as well as collaborative, cross-institutional publishing.
 The Collective will also build community and capacity across CAUL Member institutions to support open textbook publishing.

 CAUL Member institutions are at various stages of development in terms of their exploration of open textbooks.
 The aims of the Collective allow Member institutions with different goals and different needs to benefit from the Collective.
 The Collective draws on the strength of networks within the CAUL membership to encourage cross-institutional collaboration on open textbooks and facilitate knowledge sharing.